philzook58/philzook58.github.io/_posts/2022-06-28-contextual-datalog.md

     }
 ```

-You can also use `Lists` <https://www.philipzucker.com/notes/Languages/datalog/#lists> but they are honestly kind of awkward to use.
-They wouldn't be so bad if I implemented a list library using external functors, but the mental cost of encoding functions into relations and all the other wacky stuff I'm doing is too much.

-I could also box all values into a universal type ADT instead of using `number` as my universal type.

 Here's some example usage of the vector.
 Inspecting the contents is annoying, becuase souffle doesn't know how this print this in a useful way.
 You need to explicitly index into the vector to look at stuff.

 ```